 The first thing I did was set myself out a meal plan.
 Adjusting to a vegan diet wasn’t that difficult, I was already an avid drinker of almond milk over cows milk and I rarely if ever touched dairy past the odd bit of cottage cheese or occasional pizza.
 I knew I had to get correct amounts of protein, carbohydrates and good fats and while this wasn’t rocket science hard, trying to make up the protein was a little tricky at first because it couldn’t just be any old guff under the protein banner as all protein sources are not equal, or I should say are not complete.
 Let me explain…

 After my research into protein types I was still faced with the problem of not getting enough from whole food diet alone.
-The problem being that unlike animal sources which are almost pure protein, plant based sources whether complete or incomplete unfortunately come with almost equal or more amounts of carbohydrate or fat, so to get enough protein for the day it would send the carbohydrate or fat amount through the roof so I decided on advice from another vegan chum to supplement in the form of vegan friendly hemp, pea and brown rice protein powder.
-This allowed me to easily balance my macronutrients (how much of protein, carbs or fat I needed for the day) and while not the best mixing protein powder I’ve ever had and sweetened with some dodgy sucralose it nevertheless gave me a tasty excuse for a bit of a chocolate (almond) milkshake in the morning with my oats and walnuts and one in the afternoon which had the added side effect of curbing my horrendous sweet tooth!
+The problem being that unlike animal sources which are almost pure protein, plant based sources whether complete or incomplete unfortunately come with almost equal or more amounts of carbohydrate or fat.
+To get enough protein for the day it would send the carbohydrate or fat amount through the roof, so I decided on advice from another vegan chum to supplement in the form of vegan friendly hemp, pea and brown rice protein powder.
+This allowed me to easily balance my macronutrients (how much of protein, carbs or fat I needed for the day) and while not the best mixing protein powder I’ve ever had (and sweetened with some dodgy sucralose) it nevertheless gave me a tasty excuse for a bit of a chocolate (almond) milkshake in the morning with my oats and walnuts and one in the afternoon which had the added side effect of curbing my horrendous sweet tooth!

 Vitamin supplementation is also key on a vegan diet as most notably B vitamin deficiencies such as B12 which are commonly found in egg yolks are commonplace among the unprepared.

-After I made my meal plan and encountered a small faux pas with a block of tofu which caused much hilarity amongst my friends I can honestly say that there is next to no inconvenience in adopting a vegan based diet.
-My meal plan took about 10 minutes to work out and that was that so don’t let anyone, including yourself fool you.
+After I made my meal plan and encountered a small faux pas with a block of tofu which caused much hilarity amongst my friends, I can honestly say that there is next to no inconvenience in adopting a vegan based diet.
+My meal plan took about 10 minutes to work out, so don’t let anyone, including yourself fool you.
 Becoming a vegan (food wise anyway) is not any kind of a hassle, in fact it’s so ridiculously easy that there really is no excuse if you want to make that your lifestyle, otherwise you are kidding yourself and are probably a boring shit who says they want to be vegan to look interesting but won’t give up the steak.

 Now we get to the bit that may be mildly unpleasant.
-The vegan movement is for the most part ok but you cannot ignore the fact that it’s still heavily loaded with aggressive and judgemental SJW types who love nothing more than to lecture someone, cause upset and get into a verbal fight (because you know, a real fight would upset their precious safe space!)
+The vegan movement is for the most part ok, but you cannot ignore the fact that it’s still heavily loaded with aggressive and judgemental types who love nothing more than to lecture someone, cause upset and get into a verbal fight.
 Near the beginning of my research I joined a random vegan forum and things started off ok but after explaining my project some people started to become deeply offended.
 Apparently I was “disrespectful” “a fake” and one person even said “you can’t be in it just for a month”.
 After some more abuse I grew weary and deleted my account on the forum but it did offer an insight in to the way ‘some’ vegans must think.

-Of course this is crap, there are lovely vegans out there but let’s not pretend that the other kind doesn’t exist and if you are a nice vegan who is active in the movement then don’t defend your shit stirring counterparts simply because you share a label that says your ethics are somewhat similar.
+Of course this is crap, there are lovely vegans out there, but let’s not pretend that the other kind doesn’t exist.
+If however, you are a nice vegan who is active in the movement then don’t defend your shit stirring counterparts simply because you share a label that says your ethics are somewhat similar.

 So on the 30th of January I sat down to my last vegan meal which was a pretty stinking Seitan burger from 13th Note light pub Mono (located pretty much across the road from said Note).
-Chewing the 3 day old batter off a deep fried tramp fanny would have been more appealing but the chips were good and that as they say was that.
+Chewing the 3 day old batter off a deep fried tramp bell would have been more appealing, but the chips were good and that as they say was that.

 Giving up bacon was never an option though.